By Marika Sboros

 The exact nature of those dietary changes is debatable since no standard, widely consumed food is known to be particularly mutagenic (causing genetic mutations, like ionising radiation).

 Migration studies are a clear example of the environmental influence on cancer rates.
-Japanese immigrants to the United States almost immediately develop the risk of an American.
+Japanese immigrants to the United States almost immediately develop the risk of Americans.

 Since their genetic make-ups are largely unchanged, any change in risk is largely environmental/ dietary.
 Compare the risk of a Japanese person in Japan (Osaka 1988) to a Japanese person in Hawaii.